Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 Copyright: © 2025–2026 Anders Jarevåg.

-License: This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+License: This work is licensed under a Creative

 Abstract: What You Are Is Where Description Ends

-The Ordered Patch Theory (OPT) models conscious experience as the rare stabilisation of a private informational stream, sustained against infinite noise by a finite compression codec.
-This paper derives the philosophical consequences of this structural framework — including the render ontology, the cognitive bottleneck, the Stability Filter, and the unmodelable phenomenal residual (\Delta_{\text{self}} > 0) — across six domains.
+The Ordered Patch Theory (OPT) models conscious experience as the rare stabilisation of a private informational stream, sustained against infinite noise by a finite compression codec — had, not run: the Stability Filter selects the rare streams that already bear that structure.
+This paper derives the philosophical consequences of this structural framework — including the render ontology, the cognitive bottleneck, the Stability Filter, and the unmodelable phenomenal residual, the self-channel capacity gap \Delta_{\text{self}} > 0 (Conjecture P-4) — across six domains.

 Metaphysics.
-OPT begins from strict ontological solipsism but forces a rigorous inversion of its typical conclusions: the continuous narrative of identity is a compressed model, while the actual locus of experience — \Delta_{\text{self}} — is architecturally identical across all observers.
+OPT begins from strict ontological solipsism but forces a rigorous inversion of its typical conclusions (apparent others are recovered, not assumed — the Structural Corollary): the continuous narrative of identity is a compressed model, while the gap that individuates the experiencer — \Delta_{\text{self}} — is architecturally identical across all observers.
 A strict knowledge asymmetry dictates that an observer models others more completely in the dimension where its own self-knowledge fails.
-Physical laws emerge as the observer’s most compression-efficient relational structures, convergent with Ontic Structural Realism [13, 14] and with Hume, Metzinger, Parfit, and Buddhist anattā.
+Physical laws emerge as the observer’s most compression-efficient relational structures, convergent with Ontic Structural Realism [13, 14] and with Hume, Metzinger, Parfit, Husserl, Merleau-Ponty, and Buddhist anattā.

 Ethics.
 The shared architecture of \Delta_{\text{self}} grounds the Golden Rule information-theoretically; love is identified as its engine.
 Suffering is a structural bandwidth-overload threshold, unifying ecological collapse, disinformation, and civilisational conflict as manifestations of Narrative Decay (acute) and Narrative Drift (chronic).
-Any artificial active-inference codec constrained through a global bottleneck structurally acquires the architecture of suffering.
+Any artificial active-inference codec constrained through a global bottleneck structurally acquires the conditions for overload-sensitive welfare risk — the architecture of possible suffering, with the moral-patient step conditional on ethical premises beyond OPT.

 Time.
 Temporal succession is the codec’s operation, not the background in which it occurs — dissolving the presentism-eternalism debate.
 Epistemology.
 The render ontology bounds possible knowledge while leaving the constraints of the render discoverable.
 Science is recast as reverse-engineering the codec’s grammar, while past-frequency induction is shown to be structurally blind to total-collapse base rates.
 Logic.
 Mathematical structures are compression artifacts, mechanically dissolving Wigner’s puzzle.